BPHS Shani Mahadasha

 Tends to be emotionally repressed, preferring to solve problems with the technique of emotional denial .

 Displaced emotions due to the mother's death or rejection by the primary caretaker.
-May transfers affections to another source of emotional security such as a religion, an ideology, or the national Homeland.
+May transfers affections to another source of emotional security such as a paradigm of belief, sacred doctrine, ideology, or the national Homeland.

 Seeks a sense of belonging within a regulated social structure such as a school, a nation, or a customary social organization